-Session musicians were brought in to play the other instruments.
-The band was just starting out, and were not very good musicians yet.
-The session musicians who played on this song were the Los Angeles members of what came to be known as "The Wrecking Crew" when Hal Blaine used that term in his 1990 book.
+Session musicians were brought in to play the other instruments, since the band was just starting out and wasn't deemed good enough yet by their management.
+The session musicians who played on this song were the Los Angeles members of what came to be known as "The Wrecking Crew" when drummer Hal Blaine used that term in his 1990 book.
 This group of about 50 players ended up on many hit songs of the era.

 This was the Byrds' first single.
 In a 1975 interview with Let It Rock, Roger McGuinn explained how the unrefined sound of this song came about.
-Said McGuinn: "To get that sound, that hit sound, that 'Mr. Tambourine Man' sound, we just ran it through the electronics which were available to us at that time, which were mainly compression devices and tapedelay, tape-sustain.
+Said McGuinn: "To get that sound, that hit sound, that 'Mr. Tambourine Man' sound, we just ran it through the electronics which were available to us at that time, which were mainly compression devices and tape delay, tape-sustain.
 That's how we got it, by equalizing it properly and aiming at a specific frequency.

 For stereo-buffs out there who noticed that 'Mr. Tambourine Man' in stereo isn't really stereo, by the way, that's because when Terry Melcher, the producer, first started mixing records he didn't know how to mix stereo, and so he made all the singles up to 'Turn Turn Turn' mono.
 The label is misrepresentative.
 See, when Columbia Records signed us, they didn't know what they had.
 So they gave production to someone low on the totem-pole-which was Terry Melcher who was Doris Day's son who was getting a token-job-in-the-mailroom sort of thing.
 They gave him the Byrds and the Byrds were supposed to flunk the test."

 This was inspired by a folk guitarist named Bruce Langhorne.
 As Dylan explained: "Bruce was playing with me on a bunch of early records.
 On one session, [producer] Tom Wilson had asked him to play tambourine.
 And he had this gigantic tambourine.
 It was, like, really big.
 It was as big as a wagon wheel.
 He was playing and this vision of him playing just stuck in my mind."

 Dylan claims that despite popular belief, this was not about drugs: "Drugs never played a part in that song... 'disappearing through the smoke rings in my mind,' that's not drugs; drugs were never that big a thing with me.
 I could take 'em or leave 'em, never hung me up."

 This was the first of many Bob Dylan songs recorded by the Byrds.
 Others include: "You Ain't Goin' Nowhere," "The Times They Are a-Changin'," "It's All Over Now Baby Blue," and "Chimes of Freedom."

-The production style was based on The Beach Boys' song "Don't Worry Baby
+The production style was based on The Beach Boys song "Don't Worry Baby

 Roger McGuinn: "I was shooting for a vocal that was very calculated between John Lennon and Bob Dylan.
 I was trying to cut some middle ground between those two voices."

-This was the first influential Folk-Rock song.
-All of the characteristics of that genré are present, including chorus harmonies, a rock rhythm section and lots of thought-provoking lyrics.
+This was the first influential folk-rock song.
+All of the characteristics of that genre are present, including chorus harmonies, a rock rhythm section and lots of thought-provoking lyrics.

 .
 In the movie, they talked about the underlying drug references this song might entail...
 Example: "Mr. Tambourine Man"=Drug Dealer; "Play a song for me"=give me a joint.
-The basis for this theory was that music was heavily censored at that time, so musicians would share their feelings about drugs and unallowed subject material through coded songs. (thanks, Kristy - La Porte City, IA)
+The basis for this theory was that music was heavily censored at that time, so musicians would share their feelings about drugs and unallowed subject material through coded songs.

 Although the Byrds didn't write this or play most of the instruments, they would later write the song "Rock N' Roll Star," which made fun of The Monkees for not writing their own songs and not playing their own instruments.

-, Austin Powers (Mike Myers) attempts to play the CD of this album on a record player. (thanks, Ethan - Ridgely, MD)
+, Austin Powers (Mike Myers) attempts to play the CD of this album on a record player.